- Profiles of a Movement: Co-operative Housing Around the World – publication launch;

 Invited by TURKKENT, Mr David Rodgers delivered a speech at their Spring Seminar held on 13 April 2012 in Antalya, Turkey.
 Click here for Mr Rodgers’ presentation whose title says it all: The importance of Co-operative Enterprise as a vibrant and resilient part of the global economy and the vital contribution it can make to the economy and wellbeing of the citizens of Turkey.

-A French video launched by the Confédération québécoise des coopératives d’habitation – ‘Les coopératives d’habitation, un monde à découvrir’
+A French Video Launched by the Confédération québécoise des oopératives d’habitation – ‘Les coopératives d’habitation, un monde à découvrir’

-Watch the testimonies of co-op housing members from Québec showing the invaluable socio-economical impact housing co-operatives have in their life.
+Watch the testimonies of co-op housing members from Québec showing the invaluable socio-economical impact housing co-operatives have on their life.